webhintio/hint/packages/hint/docs/user-guide/development-flow-integration/travis-and-azure.md

    A browser should open and give you access in the command line.

-   **Note**: If your account has access to multiple Azure subscriptions, make sure to chose the right one via
+   **Note**: If your account has access to multiple Azure subscriptions, make sure to choose the right one via
 `az account set --subscription "My Subscription"`.

 1. Then create a service principal: